The Bone Season: Development

 Shannon began writing The Bone Season while working for book agent David Godwin and attending St Anne's College, Oxford.
 She had started working for Godwin when he offered her an internship after he declined her earlier novel Aurora.
 After some time looking over manuscripts and gaining experience in the book business, Shannon came up with the premise for The Bone Season.
 Shannon imagined "a girl, having the exact same day at work that I was, but she happened to be clairvoyant" and began planning the novel while on her lunch break.
 She began using the environment of St Anne's College and the overall University of Oxford architecture and landscaping as an inspiration for the novel's Sheol I penal colony setting.
 An interviewer noted that Oxford has many "impossibly neat, manicured lawns and well-tended buildings that act as a kind of tree-ring-dating window onto Britain's architectural past (and present)."
 Shannon came up with the idea of a shanty town in between the colleges as a way of "juxtaposing the squalor the humans were forced to live in and the grand colleges where The Rephaim live on either side."

 Reception

 Prior to the release of The Bone Season the book was compared to J.K.
 Rowling's Harry Potter series and Shannon was often referred to as "the next J.K.
 Rowling".
 Newspapers drew comparisons due to Shannon signing with the same UK publisher as Rowling did for her Harry Potter series and due to both series comprising seven novels.
-However Atlantic Wire reporter John Arit commented that the "steady drumbeat of press ... has led to comparisons to nearly every mainstream female fantasy and sci-fi novelist with name recognition".
+However Atlantic Wire reporter Arit John commented that the "steady drumbeat of press ... has led to comparisons to nearly every mainstream female fantasy and sci-fi novelist with name recognition".